 - the authorised Representative should have the necessary Infrastructure in place to be able to communicate with the authorities efficiently;

 - they should be professional in their communication skills and also knowledgeable in order to avoid cases will get escalated quickly;

 - you would like to consider the secure storage of your files by the authorised representative;

 - the representative should provide good customer support.

-Alura Group has been providing authorised representative services for 20 years.
+Alura Group has been providing authorised representative services for 25 years.
 We are ready to work with manufacturers and sellers that take product compliance and product safety seriously.
 Contact us.
-We will be glad to provide you information about our services and to see if our companies are a good fit.
+We will be glad to inform you about our services and to see if our companies are a good fit.